-Conscientious business owners are often weary of automated communication platforms.
+Conscientious business owners are often wary of automated communication platforms.
 And for good reason.
 As it is, our inboxes are continuously filled with junk courtesy of impersonal marketers.
 The last thing you want is to be grouped into the same category as those guys.
 So many of you steer clear of automation all together and opt instead to go at it alone.

 But what happens is, as you grow, clients are communicated with less frequently.
 People drop between the cracks and an army of promoters fall by the wayside.
 But it doesn’t have to be this way.
 Automated systems like Rocket Referrals allow businesses to be more personalized with their communication.
-This is accomplished with intelligent algorithms that build profiles for individual clients and then automate purpose-driven contact by way of high quality touch points.
+This is accomplished with intelligent algorithms that build profiles for individual clients and then automate purpose-driven contact by way of high-quality touchpoints.
 It all begins by first building a profile of each individual client.

 Rocket Referrals helps companies gain insight into their existing client base by way of the Net Promoter Score (NPS).
 This single-question inquiry is used to assess the amount of loyalty a client (or client base) has toward a company or organization.
 With loyalty being the desire to refer, be retained, and/or make repeat purchases.